-Step 1: Bed Skirt or Dust Ruffle (Optional)
+Step 1: Add a Bed Skirt or Dust Ruffle (Optional)

 If you use a bed skirt or dust ruffle, once laundered, you'll need to return it to the bed.

 - The top mattress will need to be removed so the bed skirt or dust ruffle can be placed over the box spring.

 - Center the bed skirt or dust ruffle over the box spring.
 It should fall over the edge of the box spring, completely hiding it from view.

 - Replace the top mattress, being careful not to disturb the bed skirt or dust ruffle.